An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Discussion

 It should be noted that all tests presented in this work assume perfect knowledge of the electromagnetic fields $\mathbf{E}$ and $\mathbf{B}$ at any time and any point in space.
 In realistic PIC simulations, the fields are given at discrete steps in time and space.
 In the case of the popular FDTD scheme the fields are given on the Yee grid \cite{Yee:1966} which is staggered in both space and time.
 The accuracy of particle orbits in a realistic PIC simulation will not only depend on the integration scheme itself, but also on the accuracy of the fields, positions and times at which the fields are given and the interpolation method used \cite{Tangtartharakul:2021}.

 In summary, in this comparison of explicit integration schemes it was found that while the Boris scheme \cite{Boris:1970} is the default pusher in most PIC simulation codes, the scheme given by Higuera \& Cary \cite{Higuera:2017} provides a modest improvement in most test cases and a substantial improvement in the test case it was designed for, described in section \ref{sec:hg_test}.
 With only a small additional computational cost, this scheme stands out as a viable alternative for a general-purpose pusher.
-In situations where the fields are static and homogeneous the schemes given by P\'etri \cite{Petri:2020} and reformulated by Li et al \cite{Li:2021} can provide exact solutions.
+In situations where the fields are static and homogeneous the schemes given by P\'etri \cite{Petri:2020} and reformulated by Li et al \cite{Li:2021} can provide exact solutions for arbitrarily large time steps.
 Although not tested here, the numerical checks performed by the authors of these schemes indicate that they may also viable in more general situations in cases where the time step can be performed in proper time $\Delta \tau$ instead of $\Delta t$ in the simulation frame of reference.
 If more accuracy is required for typical simulation time steps, implicit methods such as the implicit midpoint method by Ripperda et al \cite{Ripperda:2018} offer an alternative at the expense of much larger computational cost.
+On current GPU architectures, where the computational intensity of PIC simulation is low, this might not be detrimental for performance on the whole.
+In addition, implicit schemes offer greater stability for larger time steps which means that the increase in computational cost may be offset by increasing the time step.
+It may be challenging, however, to implement a robust and efficient nonlinear solver for the implicit scheme.
 It was shown here that this specific implicit method performs better in most, but not all cases.
 Further investigation into comparing different implicit schemes is required to answer which one may be the best general purpose scheme for high accuracy simulations.
 Lastly, if fast convergence to the exact solution is required for small time steps, this work presents higher order versions of some Boris-like schemes which retain the conservation properties of the original schemes.